-‘Bailey’s Day’ is named after Bailey, the son of Kerryn and Patrick Tessier, who died of a brain tumor in 2004 at just two and a half years old.
+‘Bailey’s Day’ is named after Bailey, the son of Kerryn and Patrick Tessier, who died of a brain tumour in 2004 at just two and a half years old.

 While Bailey was being treated, the Tessiers were amazed that due to a lack of sufficient funding, only one oncologist – Dr Peter Downie – was employed.
 In addition to this, his time was divided between Monash Children’s Hospital’s Cancer Centre and the Royal Children’s Hospital, meaning that children with cancer were only being treated two days a week.

-Thus the idea for ‘Bailey’s Day’ was conceived and the annual charity golf day, auction and luncheon has raised over $2 million over the last 12 years.
+Thus the idea for ‘Bailey’s Day’ was conceived and the annual charity golf day, auction and luncheon has raised nearly $2.7 million over the last 13 years.

-This year again we aim to donate a significant sum to the Monash Health Foundation to fund further research into brain tumor biology with your help.
+This year again we aim to donate a significant sum to the Monash Health Foundation to fund further research into brain tumour biology with your help.